On this page

 How will your practice help me develop my business?

 Good bookkeepers can assist with a range of ways to improve the overall performance of your business, such as setting and monitoring budgets or key performance indicators.

 Are you familiar with the accounting software package I use in my business?

 Your bookkeeper must know how to use your accounting software.

 What rates do you charge and how will I be billed?

-What is the basis on which fees are charged?
-Will they bill you monthly?
-Annually?
+What is the basis on which fees are charged, and will they bill you monthly or annually?

 Will I save on my accounting fees if I use you?

-If you are using a bookkeeper then you should expect a significant saving on your accounting fees.
+Using a bookkeeper means you should have significant savings on your accounting fees.